rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_beta.md

 page_title: "Upgrade Guide: beta release"
 ---

+# Upgrade Guide Beta Release
 ~> **Note:** The beta provider might have breaking changes between beta releases.

-# RSC provider changes
+## RSC provider changes
 The latest beta release introduces changes to the following data sources and resources:
-  *
+  * Add 3 new fields to the `polaris` provider configuration: `token_cache`, `token_cache_dir` and `token_cache_secret`.
+    The fields can be used to control the authentication token cache through the provider configuration.
+The cache can already be controlled through environment variables.
+  * Update the  `credentials` field of the `polaris` provider configuration to accept, in addition to what it already accepts, the content of an RSC service account credentials file.

 Deprecated fields will be removed in a future release, please migrate your configurations to use the replacement field as soon as possible.

-# Known issues
-  *

-In addition to the issues listed above, affecting this particular release of the provider, additional issues reported can be found on [GitHub](https://github.com/rubrikinc/terraform-provider-polaris/issues).

-# How to upgrade
+## How to upgrade
 Start by assigning the version of the latest beta release to the `version` field in the `provider` block of the Terraform configuration:
 ```hcl